O'Concanent History, Family Crest & Coats of Arms

 Early History of the O'Concanent family

-Another 163 words (12 lines of text) covering the years 1640, 1690, 1749, 1732 and 1748 are included under the topic Early O'Concanent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Concanent research.
+Another 82 words (6 lines of text) covering the years 1640, 1690, 1749, 1732 and 1748 are included under the topic Early O'Concanent History in all our PDF Extended History products and printed products wherever possible.

 O'Concanent Spelling Variations